 What is a Celebration Box?

-Made popular during the COVID-19 pandemic, this gifting idea—literally, a party in a box—is a way to include guests in a virtual wedding by mailing them props to enjoy as you exchange vows via Zoom.
+This gifting idea—literally, a party in a box—is a way to include guests in a virtual wedding by mailing them props to enjoy as you exchange vows via Zoom.

 The boxes should reflect who you are as a couple and can include elements you’d find at an actual wedding including cocktails, cake bites, custom cocktail napkins, and matchboxes.
 “Consider useful everyday items that promote green living or ones that benefit charities,” suggests Letitia Gibson, founder of Studio Luxe.